Bug report #240

 $ autogen.sh Configuring build environment for QGIS pkginclude_HEADERS: variable @qgisHEADERS' is used but @qgisHEADERS' is undefined am+append_3: variable @libqgisHEADERS' is used but @libqgisHEADERS' is undefined SUBDIRS: variable @COMMUNITY' is used but @COMMUNITY' is undefined tests/src/gui/Makefile.am:553: unused variable: @testqgsvectorsymbologywidget_SOURCES' tests/src/gui/Makefile.am:554: unused variable: @testqgsvectorsymbologywidget_LDADD' tests/src/gui/Makefile.am:309: unused variable: @testqgslabel_LDADD' tests/src/gui/Makefile.am:263: unused variable: @testqgsdbsourceselect_SOURCES' tests/src/gui/Makefile.am:264: unused variable: @testqgsdbsourceselect_LDADD' tests/src/gui/Makefile.am:308: unused variable: @testqgslabel_SOURCES'

-#4 Updated by anonymous - about 14 years ago
+#4 Updated by anonymous - over 14 years ago

 They are the standard (at this moment) versions in Debian stable: